-Office of the Chief of Staff
+Chief of Staff

-226. The PSA budget for the Office of the Chief of Staff in 2022 is USD 9.1 million, which represents an increase of USD 1.4 million compared with 2021.
+227. The PSA budget for the Chief of Staff in 2022 is USD 9.1 million, which represents an increase of USD 1.4 million compared with 2021.
 In 2021, the office benefited from USD 2.6 million in investment case funding.
 The increase in PSA funding relates primarily to the global privacy office that was established in mid-2021 and will be fully operational throughout 2022.
 The office focuses on data protection functions, providing oversight on privacy and personal data protection to WFP's divisions, organizational units and offices when they process sensitive personal and non-personal data.